You might be just starting your eCommerce store or have already been running your store for the last few months.

 And other numerous reasons as well.

-There are like hundreds of tips, strategies and ideas floating in the market about how to increase your sales or run your business.
+Hundreds of tips, strategies, and ideas are floating in the market about how to increase your sales or run your business.

 But doing so much at a time can be overwhelming!